Was the Shooting of Ashli Babbitt Justifiable?

 “The instruments by which [government] must act are either the AUTHORITY of the laws or FORCE.
 If the first be destroyed, the last must be substituted; and where this becomes the ordinary instrument of government there is an end to liberty!” —Alexander Hamilton (1794)

-Rep. Nancy Pelosi and Sen. Chuck Schumer might use these arrests to pivot away from the fact that they disgracefully used the death of Officer Sicknick (a Trump supporter) as political fodder just days ahead of their post-presidential impeachment charade.
+Of course, Rep. Nancy Pelosi and Sen. Chuck Schumer will use the two arrests to pivot away from the fact that they disgracefully used the death of Officer Sicknick (a Trump supporter) as political fodder just days ahead of their post-presidential impeachment charade.
 (Recall that House Democrats cited the New York Times’s false claim that Sicknick had been bludgeoned with a fire extinguisher as factual grounds for their impeachment.)
-But as it stands, we are no closer to understanding how or why Brian Sicknick died — other than the fake narrative spread by the Times and other mass media outlets.

-However, there is nothing comparable about the circumstances of the 2017 shooting and those in the shooting of Babbitt.
+However, there is nothing comparable about the circumstances of the previous attacks on Capitol officers, and the death of their assailants, and the circumstances in the shooting of Babbitt.

 To be clear, regarding all the hyperbolic Demo and Leftmedia claims about the “armed insurrection” in the Capitol, in a review of the hundreds of arrests associated with the protest inside and outside the Capitol building — most being misdemeanor trespassing or disorderly conduct charges — there were two firearms charges.
 Neither of those charges occurred on the Capitol grounds, and both were for violations of DC’s onerous gun regulations.
 There is no evidence that either of those individuals were ever in the Capitol building.
 After a review of thousands of hours of video, there is no evidence of any firearms inside the building other than those carried by law enforcement officers (LEOs).